MrBusiness87/Your_Kitchen/README.md

 ### <a name="Usage"></a>Usage

-This application is used to create a more streamlined and convenient experience in the kitche by presenting all of the users ingredients in a convenient place.
+This application is used to create a more streamlined and convenient experience in the kitchen by presenting all of the users ingredients in a convenient place.
 Besides that, Spoonacular's API means that the user no longer needs to search for recipes and make a trip to the grocery store to get whatever ingredients they're missing; they are only shown recipes they can make in the moment.

 ### <a name="License"></a>License